NikitaKuznetsov650/NikitaKuznetsov650/README.md

 ## 🎯 Future Goals

-- Enhance skills in TypeScript and Next.js.
+- Enhance skills in TypeScript and Cybersecurity.
 - Learn new frameworks and tools for web development.
 - Work on exciting projects and improve my skills.